Strike Social Blog Cover - Setting Up Google TV Ads For Your YouTube CTV Campaigns

 What is a YouTube TV Ad?

 YouTube TV ads are part of YouTube’s broader Google ecosystem and are available on its subscription-based live TV streaming service.
-YouTube TV offers over 100 channels, including YouTube, major networks, and cable channels, and provides a mix of skippable and non-skippable ad formats.
+With over 100 channels, YouTube TV includes the YouTube app, major networks, and cable channels, and provides a mix of skippable and non-skippable ad formats.

 YouTube TV and Google TV Ads Similarities